- What is it?

 Many vitamins and minerals are important to maintaining healthy bones.
 That is why it is important to eat a well-balanced diet every day consisting of a variety of foods, including grains, fruits, vegetables, nonfat or low-fat dairy foods or other calcium-rich foods, as well as meat and beans.

 Most Americans do not get enough calcium in their diets so adding calcium to your diet may be the easiest health-related change you can make.
 It's an important one, too.
 Calcium may reduce fractures caused by osteoporosis by as much as 50 percent.
-The Institute of Medicine recommends these calcium guidelines based on age:
+The National Osteoporosis Foundation recommends these calcium guidelines based on age:

 Girls ages nine to 18: 1,300 mg/calcium/daily